stulldude/Simon/README.md

     - implement web audio API to reduce audio files down to 1 and pitch shift to different notes
     - implement leaderboard through DB
     - implement difficulties and game modes (sound only, visual only, sped up)

+### HISTORY

+Simon the electronic game was inspired by the childrens game Simon Says as well as the ATARI game 'TOUCH ME'.
+The game is a near exact copy of the ATARI game, merely renamed.
+The game went on to inspire the legendary bopit.